My Bloody Valentine 3D: Plot

-Looking for Foley in the mine, Tom is locked inside a utility cage by the Miner, who murders the worker accompanying Tom and vanishes before help arrives.
-Tom insists that Warden has returned, but Axel reveals that Foley and Sheriff Burke found and killed Warden after his attack ten years ago.
+Looking for Ben in the mine, Tom is locked inside a utility cage by the Miner, who murders Red, the worker accompanying Tom and vanishes before help arrives.
+Tom insists that Warden has returned, but Axel reveals that Ben and Burke found and killed Warden after his attack ten years ago.
 The group visits the woods where Warden's body was buried, but find that the grave is empty.
 Tom resolves to track down and stop Warden.
 Searching the woods, he finds the shack that Axel and Megan have been using for their affair.
-That night, the Miner kills Foley and leaves his body in Warden's grave.
-Axel realizes the killer must be one of the few people aware of the grave, and he becomes increasingly suspicious of Tom.
+That night, the Miner kills Ben and leaves his body in Warden's grave.
+Axel realizes the killer must be one of the few people aware of the grave, and he becomes suspicious of Tom and Burke.

-The Miner attacks Sarah and Megan, killing Megan just before Axel arrives.
+The Miner attacks Sarah and Megan at their store, killing Megan just before Axel arrives.
 Sarah is hospitalized with minor wounds.
-The Miner then kills former sheriff Burke as well as the maid of Axel and Sarah's home.
+The Miner then kills Burke as well as the maid of Axel and Sarah's home.
 Tom shows up at the hospital, telling Sarah he has to show her something he found in Axel's cabin.
 She checks herself out and accompanies Tom.
 As they drive, Tom suggests that Axel is the killer.
 Axel calls and urges Sarah to get away from Tom, whom he says is the killer; Axel has discovered that Tom spent the last seven years in a mental institution.
 Tom becomes increasingly agitated and Sarah, believing Axel, grabs the wheel and crashes the car before escaping into the woods.

 Sarah hides in Axel's cabin.
 There she discovers evidence of Axel's affair and a tower of empty valentine gift boxes.
 The Miner appears and chases her into the mine.
 She is hiding in the mine when Axel arrives, and Sarah grabs his gun.
 Tom shows up, and Sarah holds the two men at gunpoint as they each accuse the other of being the killer.
 Tom, however, mentions the way Megan was killed, inadvertently revealing he is the killer.
 As Sarah points the gun at him, Tom hallucinates, revealing the Miner is his split personality.
 A flashback shows him digging up Warden's mining gear and committing the murders.
 After a struggle, Sarah shoots Tom, and the bullet strikes a fuel tank, which explodes.
 Sarah and Axel are rescued from the resulting cave-in.
 Tom also survives, murdering the rescue worker who finds him and escaping in the worker's gear.